-This one-pot salmon leek pasta bake is a healthy, delicious spring time meal idea.
+This one-pot salmon pasta bake with leek is a healthy, delicious spring time meal idea.
 It comes with the added goodness of asparagus which forms a crunchy, bright green coloured topping.
 Quick and easy to make, low in fat, it’s perfect for a family of 4.
 I will show you how to make this recipe using salmon leftovers as well as how to easily prep the salmon from raw.

-One-pot pasta dishes make fantastic weeknight family meals and today I am sharing an easy salmon leek pasta bake recipe.
+One-pot pasta dishes make fantastic weeknight family meals and today I am sharing an easy salmon pasta bake recipe.
 If you are a regular visitor on Everyday Healthy Recipes you will know that I never use heavy cream in my recipes.
 I rely on low fat, healthy ingredients that can deliver fantastic results without too many calories.
 In this case – low fat (semi-skimmed) milk and fromage frais (fromage blanc).

 Fromage frais is my go-to ingredient when it comes to making sauces and dips.
 It doesn’t curdle in cooking, is a great natural thickener and is almost fat free!
 It’s similar in flavour and consistency to the more popular crème fraiche, which, however, is a lot more calorific.